fast-af/developer-portal-starter/developer-portal/for-shoppers/orders.md

 ---
 title: "Fast Shopper Docs: Orders"
 description: Getting Started with Fast as a Shopper!
 Quickstart
-keywords: Fast For Buyers Quickstart, Fast for Shoppers Quickstart
+keywords: Fast For Shoppers Quickstart, Fast for Shoppers Quickstart
 ---

 # Orders